Alex-Ukolov-1/rebuild-PHPTHREADS-MAILER-Demons-/README.md

 # rebuild-PHPTHREADS-MAILER-Demons-
-experiments with demons(multithreads) and library phpmailer . automatic distribution in the background by streams
+experiments with demons(multithreads) and library phpmailer . automatic distribution in the background by streams with special library